pentandra/lifepreserver/items/blog/putting-the-pieces-together/index.md

 that only cares about his own gain.
 This is the man upon which Garrett Hardin based the <cite>[Tragedy of the Commons]</cite>.

-This new kind of researcher is one that is
+This new kind of researcher is one that is human, and willing to work outside of these stereotypes.
+One that cares about humanity.

-We need researchers that are not biased against humanity.

 The Scholarly Commons is an opportunity to forgive, move forward, and overcome the effects of colonialism.
 Greed vs

 If we took away the current incentives, why would anyone do it?

-In making this argument, I'm making a few assumptions.
-The first is that more knowledge and understanding is a good thing.
-The second is that sharing is better than not sharing.
-Sharing is good because it creates new knowledge (which is good according to my first assumption).
-I see the Scholarly Commons as something that happens within each commoner.
-If it feels the same, then we haven't changed anything, have we?

 # TL;DR